amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Using the Dapr .NET SDK

-Getting secrets using the Dapr .NET SDK is pretty straightforward.
-The `DaprClient` class offers a method `GetSecretAsync` for retrieving secrets using the secrets management building block.
-In the following code snippet, the connection string for connecting to a SQL Server database is retrieved:
+The Dapr .NET SDK streamlines Dapr secret management for .NET developers.
+For example, the `DaprClient.GetSecretAsync` method simplifies receiving secrets using the secrets management building block.

+The following code snippet retrieves a connection string for a SQL Server database:

 ```csharp
 Dictionary<string, string> metadata = new Dictionary<string, string> { { "version_id", "3" } };